Antoni Paweł Sułkowski: Personal life

 He was the son of Voivode of Kalisz Antoni Sułkowski (1735–1796) and Karolina Bubna-Littitz, from a Germanized Czech House of Bubna-Litic.
 His father was an associate of the Russian general and ambassador, Nicholas Repnin, who was sent to Poland by Catherine the Great.
 During the Sejm of the First Partition, the elder Sułkowski actively supported Russian, Prussian and Austrian partition of Poland and for his service was awarded Order of St. Andrew by Empress Catherine the Great of Russia.
 Unlike his parents, however, the younger Sułkowski became a Polish patriot, supposedly after witnessing the Warsaw Uprising of 1794 against Russian rule as an eight-year-old.

 He studied in Wrocław and at the University of Göttingen.

 In 1808 he married Ewa Kicka, the daughter of Onufry Kicki, the former Chamberlain to the last king of Poland, Stanisław August Poniatowski.
-The couple had three daughters; Helena (married Count Henryk Potocki), Ewa (married Count Władysław Potocki) and Teresa (married Henryka Wodzicki) and one son, Antoni, who married Maria Mycielska (Antoni's wife Ewa died soon after childbirth).
+The couple had three daughters; Helena (married Count Henryk Potocki), Ewa (married Count Władysław Potocki) and Teresa (married Henryk Wodzicki) and one son, Antoni, who married Maria Mycielska (Antoni's wife Ewa died soon after childbirth).

 In 1836 he caught scarlet fever from one of his children and died.
 He was buried in a family crypt in the Church of Saint Stanisław in Rydzyna.